jlyo/tcping/readme.txt

 ping once:
 tcping -p port -c 1 hostname

-Return code is 0 for could connect (at least once) and 127 when no connection at all could be made.
+tcping returns:
+0 on success
+2 if the host or service could not be resolved
+127 on other errors

 examples:
 tcping -p 8080 127.0.0.1